 In late 2010, the compensation committee evaluated several independent consultants and engaged PMP to provide advice on the compensation strategy and program design as well as to review and recommend an updated peer group in 2011.
-In 2011, the compensation committee engaged PMP to perform a limited update to their prior report for the 2012 committee's executive compensation review.
 PMP was engaged again in late 2013 to perform a full compensation review and analysis for 2014 recommendations, including an updated peer group analysis with recommended member changes.
-The Company paid PMP approximately \$76,161 in 2013 for work related to 2014.
-PMP was not paid or engaged for the performance of any non-executive compensation services related to 2013.
+PMP was not paid or engaged for the performance of any non-executive compensation services related to 2014 or 2015.